So you’re facing the trouble of cutting weight.

 Of course, there are many different ways to cut weight effectively, although some are more dangerous than others, such as this.
-For today, I will provide you some simple, yet effective tips that will allow you to lose weight without a hassle.
+For today, I will provide you with some simple, yet effective tips that will allow you to lose weight without a hassle.

 #1: Do NOT skip Breakfast!

 Of course, cutting weight demands potentially cutting the number of meals or amount of food you take into your body, but do NOT cut breakfast!